degory/ghul/README.md

 ### To build and test the compiler from the command line

-- Build the compiler: `./build/build.sh`
+- Build the compiler: `./build/build.sh
+- Run all unit tests: `dotnet test unit-tests`
 - Run all integration tests: `./integration-tests/test.sh`
-- Run a specific test: `./integration-tests/test.sh test-case-folder-name`
+- Run a specific integration test: `./integration-tests/test.sh test-case-folder-name`
-- Capture a failed test's output as its new expected output: `./integration-tests/capture.sh test-case-folder-name`
+- Capture a failed integration test's output as its new expected output: `./integration-tests/capture.sh test-case-folder-name`
 - Bootstrap the compiler: `./build/bootstrap.sh`
 - Start an interactive shell in the development container: `./build/dev.sh`